Sentinelbot-official/vibebot/README.md

 - 🎨 Image generation and manipulation
 - 📊 Advanced analytics and insights

-**Every feature was suggested, debated, coded, and tested with viewers.** That's what makes this bot unique - it's built BY the community, FOR the community!
+**Every feature was suggested, debated, coded, and tested with viewers from around the world, 24/7.** That's what makes this bot unique - it's built BY a global community, FOR the community, around the clock!

 ## 💜 Community-Powered Development